-Substances identified as 'Glycerides, C16-18 saturated and C18-unsatd.
-(SDA Reporting Number: 11-001-00)', including shea butter and other vegetable oils and fats, have a very long history of safe use in a wide range of nutritional (food and feed), cosmetic and industrial applications.
+Substances identified as 'Glycerides, C16-18 saturated (SDA Reporting Number: 19-001-00)', and 'Glycerides, C16-C22 saturated (SDA Reporting number: 21-001-00)' and other similar vegetable oils and fats, have a very long history of safe use in a wide range of nutritional (food and feed), cosmetic and industrial applications.
 Supported by the tests reported above, skin and eye irritation and/or corrosiveness are not considered to pose an issue for human health under normal and foreseeable handling and use conditions.